-The WAH Program domain (wahprogram.com) was registered anonymously in November 2014 and claims to help people make money posting links.
+The WAH Program domain (wahprogram.com) was registered anonymously in November 2014 and claims to help people make money by posting links.

 It is supposedly run by a woman named Bobbie Robinson…

 The story goes… she was a struggling single mother living paycheck to paycheck when she was laid off from her 9-5 job.
-Until “she had a chilling day that changed her life” and start posting links which changed her life.
+Until “she had a chilling day that changed her life” and start posting links that changed her life.

 Only it didn’t, because this is a fictional story presented by a fictional character.

 Not to mention, link posting is not a real job or business.
 It’s something these people made up to convince you to whip out your credit cards.
 Plain and simple.

 Now, those are some bold claims so before we get into the program itself, allow me to prove it to you.